I'm serious about what I do.

 I'm not serious about how I do it.

-On The Fly Photography is about creation from chaos.
-My style arose from a foundation of minimal equipment & planning.
+My style originated in a foundation of minimal equipment & planning.
 Black and white film, the Zone System, ambient light and location shooting are how I developed my vision.
-Even when I am working with digital format, studio lighting, controlled conditions and utilizing post-processing on the computer I still aim for the root concept of working On The Fly.

 I began learning photography by picking up the camera and playing with it.
 I figured out the technical side of photography by experimenting.
 The artistic side came a bit later.
 I discovered what looked good to my eye and what didn't.